ariffero/RCTutils/README.md

 ```
 ## How to generate a token in BK/RCT
 - Login to the BK
-- Open the `Developer Tools` and type `sessionService.session.token` to produce the token.
+- In your browser, open the `Developer Tools`, type `sessionService.session.token`, and press Enter to produce the token.